whydenyscry/Dynamics-of-Chaotic-Attractors-Part-1/README.md

 # Dynamics of Nonlinear Attractors
 This is where I'll post attractors I've plotted using [explicit Runge-Kutta methods](https://github.com/whydenyscry/General-algorithm-of-the-explicit-Runge-Kutta-method).
-The vast majority of attractors I've learned about on [Jürgen Mayer's personal website](http://www.3d-meier.de/).
+The vast majority of attractors I've found on [Jürgen Mayer's personal website](http://www.3d-meier.de/), where you can find a list of sources where each attractor was found.
+To attractors that I found not using this site, I will add the source.

 The plots are also available on Pinterest and Behance: